afonasev/flake8-plugin-utils/README.md

 Unreleased
 -----

-* ...
+* ignore encoding errors when reading strings for noqa validation

 1.1.0 - 2020-03-01
 -----

-* add ability for plugins to parse and use configuration
-**NB: this change breaks type-checking if you use typing/mypy.
+* add ability for plugins to parse and use configuration **NB: this change breaks type-checking if you use typing/mypy.
 Change your code to inherit from `Plugin[None]` and `Visitor[None]` to fix.**